Growing speech, language, and literacy skills word by word

 No weekly commitment needed.

 • It can be hard to know if your child is on the right track with all of the information out there.
-Initial consultations offer families who are ”just not sure” a chance to bring their child in for a visit to see if their child’s communication skills is developmentally appropriate.
+Initial consultations offer families who are ”just not sure” a chance to bring their child in for a visit to see if their child’s communication skills are developmentally appropriate.
 Your first visit may be your only SLP visit, and that’s okay!

 • Speech and language assessments are offered for